2022-2023 Undergraduate Bulletin

 FIN 3110 Financial Institutions (4 Credits)

-Analysis of financial markets institutions and how they operate within the markets.
-Management of commercial banks and other financial institutions and relationship to money and capital markets.
+FIN 3110 provides a comprehensive analysis of financial institutions and how they operate within the markets.
+Topics include the management of commercial banks and other financial institutions and their relationship to money and capital markets.
+Keeping up with current events is integral to this course, as the course evolves alongside current events.
 Prerequisites: C- in FIN 2800.

 FIN 3120 Commercial Bank Management (4 Credits)